quzo81814351/notes/README.md

 In a more concise form:
 "Program for today with tomorrow in mind; prioritize readable, maintainable code and use version control wisely."

+# 2024-01-15
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, and after profiling your application to identify true bottlenecks."

+This quote reminds us that while efficiency is important in programming, it's more crucial to write clear, understandable code initially.
+Optimization done without proper analysis can lead to complex, hard-to-maintain code.
+Always measure before you optimize to ensure you're solving real issues, not hypothetical ones.